House Rules

 A low budget likely entails a more used starship without too many embellishments.
 A high budget can provide a more combat-ready vessel, suitable for a party of seasoned adventurers.
 If a party is using these party budgets to start out with a ship, they should not be allowed to use the financing rules given above.

-These example budgets assume that the DM wishes for the party to begin with a starship, rather than expecting them to purchase a ship with their normal starting credits from character creation (which would almost certainly require a loan).
+These example budgets assume that the GM wishes for the party to begin with a starship, rather than expecting them to purchase a ship with their normal starting credits from character creation (which would almost certainly require a loan).

 These budgets should be used entirely on the party's ship, additional emplacements, licensing, carried craft, and possibly the repair costs associated with a heavily used ship or a junker.
 Money from these starting budgets generally should not be allowed to spill over into personal equipment, droids, or other purchases, or into party savings, though party savings and/or starting credits can be put towards the party's ship.